Pacidus/strange-years/README.md

 in the figures figs. 4-6.
 Thoses figures show a line when the year of birth match the year of death, we can easily understand that infant mortality is the cause of of that structure in the figure.
-Another interesting aspect that is highlighted by this figure is the presence of a
+Another interesting aspect is highlighted by the presence of a “mount of death”, nothing new about the fact that most of the population tend to die “old” but the dynamic of this mount is

 <figure id="fig:2D_dist">
 <img src="figures/year_dist_2D.svg" style="height:25.0%"